ori-drs/director_anymal_b_simple/README.md

 # Cloning and Building

 Please refer to the main Director instructions about dependencies and features.
+This software targets Ubuntu 18.04 and ROS Melodic.

 To clone this module and its dependencies into a ROS workspace: